Joel’s Note: This is a guest post from Hilary Martin.

 It is a powerful tool for your own goal setting and financial planning.
 After all, saving 10% of your income will get you wherever it gets you.
 But to reverse engineer your success, you’re going to have to plan more scientifically.

 Yet many of us choose to stay in the dark about our finances.

 Why Ostrich Syndrome is So Tempting

-It’s so tempting to keep your head in the sand and preserve the freedom to hand that credit card over to the sales clerk whenever you want something (without knowing how your spending and saving are lining up to create your financial future).
+It’s so tempting to keep your head in the sand and preserve the freedom to hand that credit card over to the sales clerk whenever you want something (without knowing how your spending and saving are lining up).

 Believe me.
 I get it, and I’ve been there.

-Though it took some courage for me to face the numbers, I can tell you from experience that organizing and simplifying my finances by reporting on my personal net worth has made all the difference in getting myself on the path to success.
+Though it took some courage for me to face the numbers, experience taught me that organizing and simplifying my finances has made all the difference in getting myself on the path to success.

 Creating an intimate and peaceful relationship with your numbers not only takes the uncertainty out of your financial life, it also takes the drama out.

 I’m sure you’ll find it empowering… and a great way to deal with financial stress.